BhaskarKulshrestha/The-Simon-Game/README.md

 # The-Simon-Game

-##This game is made from
+## This game is made from
--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- JAVASCRIPT